HipSTR-Tool/HipSTR-references/human_reference.md

 cd ../../
 ```

-Next, we used [Tandem Repeats Finder](https://tandem.bu.edu/trf/trf.html) to identify repeats in each of these chromosomes.
+Next, we used [Tandem Repeats Finder (TRF)](https://tandem.bu.edu/trf/trf.html) to identify repeats in each of these chromosomes.
 We first downloaded an executable version of this program called **trf409.legacylinux64**.
 We then scanned each sequence using the **run_TRF.sh** script included in this repository as follows:
 ```
 for chrom in $(seq 1 22) X Y